 Pandemic-era investor darling Zoom Video Communications is stepping up is presence in South Africa, appointing First Distribution as a partner in a major channel sales push.

 Zoom announced on Wednesday that it is “officially launching its entry in the channel in South Africa” with the First Distribution deal, which will give the company access to thousands of channel resellers and partners, said Dion Smith, head of channels for Zoom in Europe the Middle East and Africa (Emea), in an interview with TechCentral.

 Until now, Zoom has worked through TechSonic in South Africa, but the First Distribution deal marks a big expansion of its local presence.
 It plans to appoint additional distributors in the coming months, too.

-Zoom has stepped up hiring in South Africa, and its local office now has a team that includes account managers, business development specialists and solutions architects.
-This team is backed up by specialists across the Emea region.
 Though the company has a direct sales team – mainly for pitching to and working with large enterprises – all its sales are done through the channel, Smith said.